zhang-fengdi/DEPAF/README.md

 For more details, please see the paper:
 ["*Self-contrastive learning enables interference-resilient and generalizable fluorescence microscopy signal detection without interference modeling*".](https://doi.org/10.1101/2025.04.08.645087)

-If you want to reproduce our paper results or refer to the preprocessing/postprocessing scripts, please visit the [paper_reproduction](https://github.com/zhang-fengdi/DEPAF/tree/main/paper_reproduction).
+If you want to reproduce our paper results or demonstrate the code, please visit the [paper_reproduction](https://github.com/zhang-fengdi/DEPAF/tree/main/paper_reproduction).

 ## Key features